The French Dispatch: The Concrete Masterpiece

 J.K.L.
 Berensen delivers a lecture at the art gallery of her former employer, Upshur "Maw" Clampette, in which she details the career of Moses Rosenthaler.
-Rosenthaler, a mentally disturbed artist serving a sentence in the Ennui prison for murder, paints an abstract nude portrait of Simone, a prison officer with whom he develops a relationship.
-Julien Cadazio, an art dealer also serving a sentence for tax evasion, is immediately taken by the painting and buys it despite Rosenthaler's protests.
+Rosenthaler, a mentally disturbed artist serving a 50-year sentence in the Ennui prison for double murder, paints an abstract nude portrait of Simone, a guard with whom he develops a relationship.
+Julien Cadazio, an art dealer also serving time for tax evasion, is immediately taken by the painting and buys it despite Rosenthaler's protests.
 Upon his release, Cadazio convinces his family of art exhibitors to put it on display, and Rosenthaler soon becomes a sensation in the art world.
 Privately, Rosenthaler struggles with inspiration to the point of near-suicide, and devotes himself to a long-term project at Simone's challenging.

 Three years later, Cadazio, his uncles, Clampette, Berensen, and a mob of artists inspired by Rosenthaler, all frustrated at the lack of further paintings, bribe their way into the prison to confront him, only to discover that his masterpiece is in fact a series of frescoes in the concrete prison hall.
 Angered that the paintings are irremovable from the prison, Cadazio gets into a physical altercation with Rosenthaler, but soon comes to appreciate the paintings for what they are, and later arranges for the entire wall to be airlifted out of the prison into a private museum in Kansas, owned by Clampette.
 For his actions in halting a prison riot that breaks out during the reveal of the paintings, Rosenthaler is released on probation.
 Simone also departs after earning a great sum of money for becoming the inspiration and motivation for Rosenthaler during his incarceration.
 Simone and Rosenthaler maintain correspondence following his release, but never see each other again.